Reddone/case-ql/README.md

 ## TODO

-This is my first open source project, and it started as a project based learning to learn Shapeless.
-It helped me a lot to remove boilerplate in GraphQL projects, but it was far away from being a library.
-I worked a lot on transforming it into a library, and I tried my best to write tests.
+This is my first open source project, and it started as a project-based-learning approach to learn Shapeless.
+It helped to remove boilerplate in GraphQL projects, but it was far away from being a library.
+I worked a lot on transforming it into a library, and I tried my best to write decent tests.
 Here are some features that can be added:

 - [ ] add aggregations inside select queries and filters